curtisyungen/Recipe-Finder/ReadMe.md

 It uses the Yummly API to access recipe data.

 ### View in Github Pages
-This project is deployed on Github Pages.
-Take a look here: https://curtisyungen.github.io/Grocery-List/
+This project is deployed on Heroku.
+Take a look here: https://recipe-to-grocery-list.herokuapp.com/

 ### Download Instructions